 FAQs

-Its difficult to answer all of them definitively – many are ‘what if’ scenarios and we can’t predict the future.
-However, we’re not bullshitters or liars and if you want to ask us for detail, and don’t mind complicated answers, please contact us.
+We can’t answer all your questions definitively – many are ‘what if’ scenarios.
+We’re not lawyers, we’re not the Police, we don’t know the configuration of a specific camera system you might be thinking of… However, we’re not bullshitters or liars and if you want to ask us for detail, and don’t mind complicated answers, please contact us.

 Here’s an attempt to answer the more common questions you have: